isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-09-09-research-tools.md

   <figcaption>image <a href="">source</a></figcaption>
 </figure>

 Mendeley is a good tool to read the research papers.
-It allows to have notes while reading so those summaries can be used whle writing the paper and also it helps to understand the context of the paper later.
+It allows to have notes while reading so those summaries can be used while writing the paper and also it helps to understand the context of the paper later.

 Next thing is it can watch a folder.
 So once you add a paper to a folder like `research-papers` it will be visible Mendeley application.